zinchenko-ihor/DevOps_online/m5/Task5.1/README.md

   To see what users are currently active in the system, and what commands they execute.
 There is a utility "w" for this.You can also use the commands "finger" and "who".
   In addition, you can view the history of user logins.
 For this, there is the "last" command, it displays information based on the /var/wtmp log and you can see the last login date for each user using the "lastlog" command:
 ```
-w - what users are currently active in the system;
+w - what users are currently active in the system
-last -a - history of user logins;
+last -a - history of user logins
-lastlog - last login date for each user.
+lastlog - last login date for each user
 ```
   <img alt="" src="https://github.com/zinchenko-ihor/DevOps_online_Kyiv_2021Q4/blob/master/m5/Task5.1/IMG/Active_user.png"> <br>
   <img alt="" src="https://github.com/zinchenko-ihor/DevOps_online_Kyiv_2021Q4/blob/master/m5/Task5.1/IMG/last_a.png"> <br>